-Pioneering new asphalt pavements: Our commitment to sustainability
+Pioneering new asphalt pavements: A commitment to sustainability

-BATT is committed to sustainability and serving as a reliable and knowledgeable resource integrated in the asphalt industry.
-We play a vital role in working with our clients, providing QA and testing services that ensure their asphalt pavement mixtures and products will not only meet or exceed specifications but will also perform well under traffic and climate conditions.
+A commitment to sustainability is now integrated into the asphalt industry.
+Research and testing play a vital role in developing new solustions that ensure asphalt pavement mixtures and products will not only meet or exceed specifications but will also perform well under traffic and climate conditions.

-Simply put, we help them achieve pavements or products that will last longer with fewer maintenance needs.
-We apply thorough laboratory testing procedures, combined with decades of civil engineering experience in the science of asphalt materials, to improve the way asphalt pavements are designed, constructed, and maintained.
+Asphalt testing and product development helps achieve pavements or additives that will help pavements last longer with fewer maintenance needs.
+The application of thorough laboratory testing procedures, combined with decades of civil engineering experience in the science of asphalt materials, can improve the way asphalt pavements are designed, constructed, and maintained.

 The challenge in reducing CO2